 - Actions for violations of the act must now be brought within one (1) year of the alleged willful violation of the act.
 To prevail, an employee must prove that the employer had a specific intent to violate the act.

-Post-accident drug and alcohol testing are critical to the potential to deny a workers compensation claim in Oklahoma.
-Post-accident – when an injury while at work or the employer’s property has been damaged (no dollar minimum required).
-Workers’ compensation, no employee who tests positive. . . . or refuses to take a drug or alcohol test required by the employer, shall be eligible for workers’ compensation benefits.
+Post-accident drug and alcohol testing is critical to the potential to deny a workers’ compensation claim in Oklahoma.
+Post-accident is when an injury while at work or the employer’s property has been damaged (no dollar minimum required).
+No employee who tests positive or refuses to take a drug or alcohol test required by the employer shall be eligible for workers’ compensation benefits.
 In Oklahoma, an employee is ineligible for workers’ compensation benefits if they have a positive drug test.
 Drug and alcohol testing is so important from a worker’s compensation point of view.

-dot regulated employers in Oklahoma need to be concerned about the dot drug and alcohol testing requirements as outlined in 49 CFR part 40. motor carriers in Oklahoma regulated under fmcsa must have a drug and alcohol testing policy as per the requirements of 49 CFR part 382.601. this required dot fmcsa drug and alcohol testing policy must include for dot regulated Oklahoma employers the following:
+DOT regulated employers in Oklahoma need to be concerned about the DOT drug and alcohol testing requirements as outlined in 49 CFR part 40.
+Motor carriers in Oklahoma regulated under FMCSA must have a drug and alcohol testing policy as per the requirements of 49 CFR part 382.601.
+This required DOT FMCSA drug and alcohol testing policy for DOT regulated Oklahoma employers must include the following:

 - Specific information concerning driver conduct that is prohibited by part 382.